LibEMG/libemg/docs/source/doc.md

 ```
 $ pip install libemg
 ```
+Note: Not yet published as part of this submission.

 # Citing
 We ask that if you leverage this library for any research related purposes please cite the following publication: